Thomas R. Mitchell

-Thomas Rothmaler Mitchell (May 1783 – November 2, 1837) was a U.S. Representative from South Carolina.
+Thomas Rothmaler Mitchell (May 1783 – November 2, 1837) was an early-19th-century American lawyer and politician who served as a U.S. Representative from South Carolina.

+Biography

 Born in Georgetown, South Carolina, in May 1783, Mitchell graduated from Harvard University in 1802, where he studied law.
 He was admitted to the bar in 1808, and commenced practice in Georgetown, South Carolina.

+State legislature

-He served as member of the state house of representatives, 1809 and 1814–1819.
+He served as member of the state house of representatives in 1809 and from 1814 to 1819.

+Congress

 Mitchell was elected as a Democratic-Republican to the Seventeenth Congress (March 4, 1821 – March 3, 1823).
 He was an unsuccessful candidate for reelection in 1822 to the Eighteenth Congress.
 He was then elected as a Jacksonian to the Nineteenth and Twentieth Congresses (March 4, 1825 – March 3, 1829).
 He was an unsuccessful candidate for reelection in 1828 to the Twenty-first Congress.

 He was reelected as a Jacksonian to the Twenty-second Congress (March 4, 1831– March 3, 1833).
 He was an unsuccessful candidate for reelection in 1832 to the Twenty-third Congress.

+Death

 He died in Georgetown, South Carolina, November 2, 1837.